THE MYSTICAL ORDER OF SPIRITUAL BAPTIST Inc.

 - Faith seeks God in all things at all times.
 In Matthew 11:28, Jesus was very specific in telling those who were heavy-laden and overburdened to come to Him.
 If we’re experiencing fear and doubt, it’s because we’re not trusting God.
 We can’t trust Him in some things and not in others.
 There’s no such thing as God being almost sovereign.

 If our situation needs a miracle, then we must realize that God is the only One that can perform that miracle.
 We must go to Him in prayer, casting all our cares on Him, and trust that He will handle it all, in His way, in His timing, which is always perfect.
-We must stop “labouring,” and denying Him, and start trusting.
+We must stop “labouring,” denying Him and start trusting.

 - Faith enters into God’s rest.
 In a violent, life-threatening storm, Jesus was peacefully asleep.
-In our storms of life, we too, can enter into rest with God.
+In our storms of life, we too can enter into rest with God.
 We must stop trying to do what only God can do.
-Often times, we are to stand still and watch God work 1 Chronicles 20: 15-17.
+Oftentimes, we are to stand still and watch God work 1 Chronicles 20: 15-17.
 Most of the time He simply wants us to believe 2 Chronicles 16:9.
-Entering into God’s rest, means continuing to trust Him, even if, our situation does not change.
+Entering into God’s rest means continuing to trust Him, even if, our situation does not change.
 We can’t change our circumstances if the circumstances we are in are God’s will.
 We must trust that He has promised to work ALL things for good Jeremiah 29:11.
 We might not be able to see how the trials and tribulations of our lives can possibly be used for good, but God is sovereign, we are not; His ways are higher and His ways are far better Isaiah 55:8-9.

 - Faith trusts God and His Word.
 You can’t be an unbelieving believer.
 You either trust God or you don’t.
 You trust His Word or you don’t.
-Faith does not walk by sight, because every time you step out in faith, you can rest assured, you are going to be challenged with something that contradicts it.
+Faith does not walk by sight, because every time you step out in faith, you can rest assured, that you are going to be challenged with something that contradicts it.
 Faith is a choice, not a feeling.
-It is choice that declares, regardless of the way things appear, “I trust God.”
+It is a choice that declares, regardless of the way things appear, “I trust God.”
 Never forget that God sees your life from beginning to end.
 He is all-knowing, all-caring, all-powerful and all-loving.
 There is nothing in your life that goes beyond His control.
 Trust Him to bring about victory in your life.
 You won’t be disappointed 1 Chronicles 5:20; Psalm 22:5.